awadmhamad/kubernetes-test/README.md

 5) run '\dt' to validate githu table exists.
 6) run 'SELECT * FROM github;' to see the table of repos names, stars, and primary programming language.

+script.sh:

+1)this bash script finds and prints the biggest 10 files in a system.

+2)to run it, clone this repo , and run 'bash script.sh'.